elliotwutingfeng/NUSCSMODS/_posts/CS2107/2020-08-28-cs2107-lecture-3-encryption-and-crypto-part-2.md

 - Same IV might be reused

 > For example, to encrypt a file F, the IV is derived from the filename.
 It is quite common to have files with the same file name

+The best is to get good values for IV

 ### Reusing one time pad key
 - Verona project